enricofer/otf-project/README.md

 * Supported raster formats : asc, tif, tiff, geotiff, geotif
 * Supported vector formats : shp, geojson
+* MIGRATED TO QGIS3 - only for MAPCOMPOSITION service

 **This project is still in development, the API may change.**